-11 Reasons British Citizens Don’t Want Prince Charles to Be King
+11 Reasons British Citizens Didn’t Want Charles to Be King

-If some people had their way, the next king of England wouldn't be the man who's been in line for this job for decades.
+If some people had their way, another royal might have been the new king of England

-Prince William, Duchess Kate, and their three children are adored in England.
-In fact, a survey by BMG Research reveals that nearly half of the British public wants Prince Charles to step aside and give the throne to his oldest son when Queen Elizabeth II passes away.
-Prince William and Duchess Kate have now been married for nearly a decade.
+The newly minted Prince and Princess of Wales and their three children are adored in England.
+In fact, a 2019 survey by BMG Research revealed that nearly half of the British public wanted Charles to step aside and give the throne to his oldest son when Queen Elizabeth II passed away.
+Prince William and Kate Middleton have now been married for more than a decade.
 The Atlantic calls them a “fairy tale,” with their picture-perfect family and their distinct lack of scandals.
-Plus, Prince William and Prince Harry are the most liked royals “since records began,” according to the Evening Standard, so, it makes sense that people want to see their most liked royal on the throne.
-That said, Prince Harry’s popularity may have taken a bit of hit since he and Meghan “stepped back” from their royal duties.
+Plus, William and Harry are the most liked royals “since records began,” according to the Evening Standard, so it makes sense that people wanted to see their most liked royal on the throne.
+That said, Prince Harry’s popularity may have taken a hit since he and Meghan “stepped back” from their royal duties.

 Princess Diana once said that she wanted to be the queen of people’s hearts, and that very much proved to be the case.
-It’s also a big reason many people don’t like her ex—they still haven’t forgiven him for the bad things he did to Diana during their ill-fated marriage.
-Prince Charles publicly admitted that he started having an affair with Camilla Parker Bowles in 1986 while he was still married to Princess Diana.
+It’s also a big reason many people didn’t like her ex for so long—and truth be told, they still haven’t forgiven him for the bad things he did to Diana during their ill-fated marriage.
+Charles publicly admitted that he started having an affair with Camilla Parker Bowles in 1986 while he was still married to Princess Diana.
 He also treated Princess Diana poorly on a number of occasions.
-The public, who is still protective of Diana, seems to be unwilling to move past Charles’ past offenses.
-Check out these “facts” about Princess Diana that just aren’t true.
+The public, who is still protective of Diana, has been at least partially unwilling to move past Charles’s past offenses.

-Many don’t want to see Camilla as the Queen
+Many didn’t want to see Camilla as the queen

-The survey from BMG Research also revealed that only 20 percent of people think Camilla should take the title of queen.
-Given that Prince Charles is now married to “the other woman,” that may also make people feel less inclined to get behind him as the reigning monarch.
-That said, even though the majority of people don’t like the idea of a Queen Camilla, they have warmed up to her.
-The Guardian reports that the Duchess of Cornwall has won many people’s hearts by tirelessly working for her charities without a lot of fanfare.
+The 2019 survey from BMG Research also revealed that only 20% of people thought Camilla should take the title of queen, but now, Camilla’s popularity is at an all-time high of 53%, according to the recent YouGov poll.
+Camilla now has the title of queen consort, which came with the queen’s blessing before her death, and the general public has warmed up to Camilla in recent years.
+The Guardian reports that Camilla won many people’s hearts by tirelessly working for her charities without a lot of fanfare.
 Although she is in a relationship that has been scrutinized like no other, she’s a private person and takes actions to guard her privacy whenever possible.
-Here are another 20 things you didn’t know about Camilla, Duchess of Cornwall.

-If you peruse most of the best-selling books about the real life of the royals, you’ll see that Prince Charles isn’t exactly praised by biographers.
-Even those with a credible connection to the prince are quick to point out his flaws.
-For example, Tom Bower, the author of Rebel Prince, describes Prince Charles as being petulant and uncaring about the times when he causes harm.
+If you peruse most of the bestselling books about the royals, you’ll see that Charles isn’t exactly praised by biographers.
+Even those with a credible connection to him are quick to point out his flaws.
+For example, Tom Bower, author of Rebel Prince, describes Charles as being petulant and uncaring about the times when he causes harm.
 Some of his private rants and tantrums have been made public, further damaging his reputation.
 This is what really happened between Prince Charles and Princess Diana.

-They think he won’t do a good job
+They thought he wouldn’t do a good job

 A longer reign offers a reassuring consistency

-If Prince Charles becomes the king, his reign is inevitably going to be far shorter than Queen Elizabeth’s time on the throne.
-While Prince Charles was three years old when he became the heir apparent, he is now 72.
-Queen Elizabeth became queen when she was 25 years old, and she is now 94.
-The fact that Prince Charles will have such a shorter reign concerns some people.
+King Charles’s reign as king will inevitably be far shorter than Queen Elizabeth’s time on the throne.
+While Charles was three years old when he became the heir apparent, he is now 73.
+Queen Elizabeth became queen when she was 25 years old, and she died at the age of 96.
+The fact that Charles will have a much shorter reign concerns some people.
 Why?
 Change on a grand scale can be scary, while consistency gives people a sense of what to expect.
 A body language expert analyzes iconic photos of Prince Charles and Princess Diana.

-Prince Charles doesn’t possess the charm and warmth that Princess Diana had in spades.
+King Charles doesn’t possess the charm and warmth that Princess Diana had in spades.
 He comes off as aloof, and the New Yorker even described him as “a snob.”
-Although it may be unfair to compare Prince Charles to those who haven’t been raised to view protocol and proper behavior as such a priority, the prince doesn’t always seem to be eager to relate to ordinary British citizens.
+Although it may be unfair to compare Charles to those who haven’t been raised to view protocol and proper behavior as such a priority, he hasn’t always seemed eager to relate to ordinary British citizens.
 Prince William, on the other hand, has reached out to people much as his mother did, and he has a compassionate way about him.
 That is what many people want to see in a king.
-Check out these rarely seen photos of Prince William with Princess Diana.

-Although Prince Charles has taken a stand on important environmental issues such as sustainability and climate change, he has fallen pitifully short on animal-welfare issues.
-Whereas Prince Harry chose not to participate in a grouse hunt recently, Prince Charles has gone so far as to call fox hunting “romantic.”
+Although King Charles has taken a stand on important environmental issues such as sustainability and climate change, he has fallen pitifully short on animal-welfare issues.
+Whereas Prince Harry chose not to participate in a grouse hunt in 2018, Prince Charles has gone so far as to call fox hunting “romantic.”
 Animal rights is a growing topic of concern for British citizens, so he is not going to win supporters by holding fast to those ideas—and being vocal about them.
-This is what Queen Elizabeth would prefer we not know about Prince Charles.

-Blame the British press or Charles’ self-created scandals over the years, but the more salacious or negative details of his life often get top billing.
+Blame the British press or Charles’s self-created scandals over the years, but the more salacious and negative details of his life often get top billing.
 As mentioned, however, Charles has actually done a lot of good for the United Kingdom and has tried to make a difference.
-He has been outspoken about the need to protect the environment for much of his adult life, and he’s devoted a good deal of time to the many charities he started.
+He has been outspoken for much of his adult life about the need to protect the environment, and he’s devoted a good deal of time to the many charities he started.
 These good deeds have been largely ignored or glossed over, however.
 In case you were wondering, here’s why British tabloids are more extreme than American tabloids.

-Prince Charles told Vanity Fair in 2010 that he sees the role of a constitutional monarch “in a different way” than those who have reigned before him.
-That alone may not be at all alarming in and of itself, but his vague ideas on changing what is a very traditional role may scare some people.
-He might calm his future subjects if he were more specific about what he wants to do differently.
+When he was still a prince back in 2010, Charles told Vanity Fair that he sees the role of a constitutional monarch “in a different way” than those who have reigned before him.
+That may not be at all alarming in and of itself, but his vague ideas on changing what is a very traditional role may scare some people.
+He might have calmed his future subjects if he had been more specific about what he wanted to do differently.

 Prince Charles has a history of not being loyal to important people in his life—or even to himself.
 He betrayed the love he had for Camilla to marry Diana.
 He then betrayed Diana to carry on an affair with Camilla.
 Plus, he went against the royal family’s wishes for him concerning the divorce he eventually chose.
 While it was ultimately the right decision for him, it left people with lingering bad feelings about him.
 Also, loyalty is important for a monarch, so these concerns are understandable on a larger level.
 Next, check out the royal family scandals that rocked the world.